What is naproxen?

 Naproxen (generic Aleve®) is an NSAID pain reliever that can help with the painful symptoms of a migraine attack.

 Whether you’re experiencing pain as another symptom of migraine or unrelated discomfort, naproxen is a do-it-all pain reliever.

 If your inflammation is a game of Whack-A-Mole, naproxen is the hammer that wins every time.
-As an nonsteroidal anti-inflammatory medication (NSAID), it works to halt the chemicals in your body that cause pain and inflammation.
+As an nonsteroidal anti-inflammatory drug (NSAID), it works to halt the chemicals in your body that cause pain and inflammation.

 For urgent needs, you can get naproxen over-the-counter (brand name: Aleve®).
 However, if your migraine calls for a higher dose of pain relief, you’ll need a prescription from your doctor.
 Get started today with a Cove doctor consultation.

 You should take naproxen tablets at the first sign of an attack.
 Otherwise, you can take as soon as you experience pain.
 Swallow the medication rather than chewing it, crushing it, or breaking it.
 Avoid taking naproxen on an empty stomach.

 This naproxen is prescription-strength.
 Consult with your medical provider (or local pharmacist) before using naproxen if any of the following apply to you: